-- Have a focus on community engagement addressing public health issues, typically with external community partners, if it is a university-based site (e.g., UW Environmental Health & Safety, Northwest Center for Public Health Practice, International Training and Education Center for Health).
+- Have a focus on community engagement addressing public health issues, typically with external community partners, if it is a UW-based site (e.g., UW Environmental Health & Safety, Northwest Center for Public Health Practice, International Training and Education Center for Health).

 A qualified Site Supervisor must: